Chess: Problems and studies

 These are commonly referred to as "two-movers", "three-movers", or "more-movers".
-"Many-movers" (also known as "long-range problems") of over 100 moves have been composed, the current record standing at over 200; these usually require repetitions of the same manoeuvre in order to produce a repeated zugzwang and force detrimental pawn advances.
+"Many-movers" (also known as "long-range problems") of over 100 moves have been composed, the current record standing at over 200; these usually require repetitions of the same maneuver in order to produce a repeated zugzwang and force detrimental pawn advances.

-Directmates usually consist of positions unlikely to occur in an actual game, and are intended to illustrate a particular ', usually requiring a surprising or counterintuitive ' move.
+Directmate positions are usually highly unlikely to occur in an actual game, and are intended to illustrate a particular ', usually requiring a surprising or counterintuitive ' move.
 Themes associated with chess problems occasionally appear in actual games, when they are referred to as "problem-like" moves.
+An example of a two-mover is shown in the diagram.

 Other common types of problems include: